allenkays/linux_kernel/kernel_source_code.md

 ## Searching the kernel
 *grep -rl*
--is handy for finding stuff in the documentation directory
+-this grep option is handy for finding stuff in the documentation directory
 >grep -rl ftrace .| grep -v output/
 >make dochelp